gurudu/chatserver-app/README.md

 ## Features of this app
 * presents good UI design
 * Responsive design (using media queries and breakpoints)
-* listening and emiting events allows two way communication between the client(s) and the server.
+* Listening and emiting events allows two way communication between the client(s) and the server.
 * Has support for user name
-* user name validation on client-side
+* User name validation on client-side
 * Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
 * “{user} is typing” functionality
 * Show who’s online
+* Messages are stored in Database, there by provides data persistence.
+The recent 7 messages are shown in chat box.
 * Added clear button to clear all the messages in chat box as well as in database.
-* messages are stored in Database, there by provides data persistence.
-The recent 7 messages are shown in chat box.
 * Dockerized application i.e can be run as a docker container and can be deployed to Cloud platforms, PaaS (ex: using Amazon ec2       container service):
 ## Edge cases considered
 * user name and message should not be empty.